Thong-Clad Bianca Ghezzi Goes Topless With Katie Bell In Twinning Instagram Selfie

 The April 4 update came with a simple and playful caption.

 While Ghezzi and Bell have yet to reach followings seen by the likes of Kendall Jenner and Gigi Hadid, these beauties are still making a mark for themselves.
 As per Heavy, Ghezzi is Italian, although she resides in Miami, Florida.
-Her degree from Florida State University is less spoken of – as the media outlet reports, this models’ biggest headline comes from having “stayed overnight” at football quarterback, Johnny Manziel’s home.
+Her degree from Florida State University is less spoken of – as the media outlet reports, this model’s biggest headline comes from having “stayed overnight” at former NFL quarterback Johnny Manziel’s home.

 As is expected from a voluptuous Instagram model, Ghezzi’s account is filled with curve-flaunting pictures, plenty of cleavage, and lingerie.

-With less of a European edge, Katie Bell is Florida-born.
-Her 1995 birthyear makes her 24 years old – one year older than Ghezzi.
+With less of a European edge, Bell is Florida-born.
+Her 1995 birthyear makes her 24-years-old – one year older than Ghezzi.

 With an Instagram account that mostly shows swimwear and lingerie shots, Bell nonetheless opts for a touch more clothing than Ghezzi.
-Well, sometimes.
+(Well, sometimes.)
 The cleavage-flaunting cut-off tee has become a trend.
 It’s been worn by Blac Chyna and Emily Ratajkowski, although these two models move in more high-profile circles.

 Bell also tends to use more captions.
 While her December 2018 post encouraged fans to join her for some nibbles, a more recent post with a fellow female model warned viewers not to “look” at her girlfriend.
-The post came as promo for CBD brand, Ignite.
+The post came as a promo for CBD brand Ignite.

-As of April 4 though, the only thing these ladies are igniting is male attention.
+As of Thursday, though, the only thing these ladies are igniting is their followers’ passion.